 It was a great experience working with Graham and seeing his superb design skills, but I wanted to be master of my own destiny once more.
 I wanted to be able to project the amount of work I’d have the next year, and for it to be in regular bite-size chunks.
 So getting back into publishing seemed a good alternative.
 Besides, I was missing that whole world terribly.

-As can be seen from the detail to cover rough II (right, top), Warrior was to be a Studio System product and in fact my partner Graham did get a co-publisher credit in the first two issues with the editorial address starting out at the studio’s somewhat insalubrious Soho location of 10 Frith Street, London W1.
-A first floor corner location, half of the windows looked down into Bateman Street, somewhat distracting as this was where all the ladies of the night plied their trade.
-In fact, while I left our 1981 Christmas party early, I gather that later on that evening, full of seasonal spirit, Garry Leach and Jerry Paris (possibly with Steve Dillon in tow) invited the street girls up for a drink!
+As can be seen from the detail to cover rough number two (right, top), Warrior was to be a Studio System product and in fact my partner Graham did get a co-publisher credit in the first two issues, along with the editorial address starting out at the studio’s somewhat insalubrious Soho location of 10 Frith Street, London W1.
+A first floor corner location, half of the windows looked down into Bateman Street, this was somewhat distracting as it was the corner where all the ladies of the night plied their trade.
+In fact when I left our 1981 Christmas party early, I gather that later on that evening, full of seasonal spirit, Garry Leach and Jerry Paris (possibly with Steve Dillon in tow) invited the street girls up for a drink!

 But further nostalgic reminiscing must wait, paying projects beckon!

 Doing the Time Warp again, below is a real hoot from December 2000.
 It will take a while to get to the full story but I just stumbled across this letter so I couldn’t resist scanning it in along with the “offending” cover because I thought you’d like a taste of things to come when I get finished with the 1980s (and 1990s, for that matter!).

 Strange, McFarlane had never ever complained about free publicity for his projects across the previous 127 issues of this comics news magazine.
 Ah, the madness of it all!